 Badass Normal: Castle has no superpowers of his own, and typically most of his foes are either just mooks or other badass normals.
 However, he has gone toe-to-toe with various superheroes and villains in the past.

-Black Comedy: Shows up from time to time throughout the character's history, but Ennis's 90s run is built on it.
+Black Comedy: Shows up from time to time throughout the character's history, but Ennis's early 2000s run is built on it.

 Punisher: Gunfight in the morgue rule one.
 Don't hide behind the thin guy.